omarabid59/YOLO_Google-Cloud/README.md

 # INTRODUCTION
 This repository demonstrates how one can do Object Detection in real time using GPUs that are available on Google Cloud for free using Google's 1 year credits.
-The resulting object detection results can be visualized in a web browser as shown below.
+We use a [You Only Look Once](https://pjreddie.com/darknet/yolo/) archictecture for object detection that can be visualized in a web browser as shown below.

 ![alt text](https://github.com/omarabid59/cloud_ml_webrtc/blob/master/demo.gif "Demo of Object Detection on the Cloud!")